ArudenKun/Barriot/README.md

 ## 🔏 Privacy

 Please read the [privacy policy](https://github.com/Rozen4334/Barriot/blob/master/PRIVACY.md) carefully if you have any concern about how Barriot handles your information.

+## 🗑️ Data removal

+If you wish to have all stored data associated to you removed, Feel free to get into contact at `contact@rozen.one`.